 On the basis of Definition

-Wall Barrier – It confines your roomba to the spaces using an infrared beam so that robotic vacuum cleaners does not hit anywhere.
+Wall Barrier – It confines your Roomba to the spaces using an infrared beam so that robotic vacuum cleaners do not hit anywhere.

 In terms of Compatibility